 In his first season at the helm of men's basketball, Caputo led Southern Virginia in 2012-13 with a 17-7 record, registering the fewest losses (7) and second-highest winning percentage (.708) in program history along with extending a program-record 28-game home winning streak.

 Caputo has experienced additional coaching success winning national championships as head men’s soccer coach (2000), assistant men’s soccer coach (2001) and assistant men’s basketball coach (2011).
-He is Southern Virginia’s all-time winningest coach for both men’s soccer (52-40-1) and men’s tennis (42-27).
+He is Southern Virginia’s all-time winningest coach for both men’s soccer (52-40-1) and men’s tennis (60-43).

 Caputo came to Southern Virginia in 1998 as director of continuing education.
 He later served as assistant dean of admissions and acting director of admissions before becoming dean of admissions and financial aid in 1999—a position he held until 2008.
 During Caputo’s time as dean of admissions, Southern Virginia’s student population more than tripled in size.

-He served a fulltime mission for The Church of Jesus Christ of Latter-day Saints in Scotland.
+He served a full-time mission for The Church of Jesus Christ of Latter-day Saints in Scotland.

-Caputo resides in Buena Vista with his wife Tammy.
+Caputo resides in Buena Vista with his wife, Tammy.
 They have four children.

-2012-Present—Head men's basketball coach; 17-7 career record; led 2012-13 squad to fewest losses (7) and second-highest winning percentage (.708) in program history
+2012-Present—Head men's basketball coach; 29-42 career record (.690); led 2012-13 squad to fewest losses (7) and second-highest winning percentage (.708) in program history

 1998-2006; 2008-11—Assistant men’s basketball coach; helped 2011-12 team to program's best record (24-8) and first USCAA national championship